tshneour/cse15l-lab-reports/labReport5.md

 # Part 1 - Writing the Bash Script

 Writing the bash script was pretty straightforward.
-For the most part, I'm able to reuse most of the commands that I showed in lab report 4 (as seen below).
+For the most part, I'm able to reuse most of the commands that I used in lab report 4 (as seen below).
+I will go into more detail on these commands in Part 2.

 ![image](https://user-images.githubusercontent.com/122496719/224612337-8d4f51fa-d9c1-4251-8b71-26290386d239.png)